-All participants receive a FREE participants pack containing a RugbyRoos jersey, boot bag, cap and drink bottle.
+All participants receive a FREE pack containing a RugbyRoos jersey, boot bag, cap and drink bottle.

 What are the age levels?

-RugbyRoos 5 week programs cater for children aged 4-12yrs.
+RugbyRoos 5 week programs cater for children aged 5 -12yrs.

-Children are split into their relevant age levels:
+Children are split into their relevant age appropriate age groups.

 Are both girls and boys able to participate?

 Definitely!
-Rugby is a fantastic game for both boys and girl.
+Rugby is a fantastic game for both boys and girls.

 What is taught during the course?